TimMangan/MSIX-PackageSupportFramework/README.md

 # Package Support Framework
 This project provides tools, libraries, documentation and samples for creating runtime fixes (also called *fixups*) for compatibility issues that enable Windows desktop applications to be distributed and executed as MSIX packaged apps.

+The original fork for this project is a Microsoft project, and this project remains forked from the original, although this fork is now considered the up-to-date and managed source for the PSF and there is no longer any intent to create pull requests back into the Microsoft fork.

 Here are some common examples where you can find the Package Support Framework (PSF) useful:

 * Your app can't find some DLLs when launched.
 You may need to set your current working directory.
 You can learn about the required current working directory in the original shortcut before you converted to MSIX.